OmarMahin/Temperature_Dataset_Project/README.md

  •Temperature_Data_Analyzing_and_Visualization:

-  ○ Taking data from source
+  ○ Taking data from source\n
-  ○ Setting up the enviroment for coding
+  ○ Setting up the enviroment for coding\n
   ○